Data-Driven Calibration of Large Liquid Detectors with Unsupervised Learning: Validation

 \subsection{Monte Carlo Validation}

-Using MC allows us to explicitly validate the timing accuracy of the calibration method, since we can inject known timing models to ``uncalibrate'' the data and see how well our calibration recovers them.
+Within the assumption of the timing model in \autoref{eq:time_walk_model}, MC can explicitly validate the timing accuracy of the entire calibration method and check for any systematic effects caused by insufficient physical modelling.
+The calibration can be applied to MC that has been ``uncalibrated'' by known timing models allowing a direct comparison between calibrated and truth timing models.
 The timing models used are the same as those found after calibrating on data in \autoref{sec:data_validation}.
-The uncalibration for each PMT is performed by taking the truth timing model for the PMT, finding the timing model value at the hit charge, and then subtracting the MC truth hit time with this timing model value.
+Uncalibration for each PMT is performed by taking the truth timing model for the PMT, finding the timing model value at the hit charge, and then subtracting the MC truth hit time with this timing model value.
 The calibration process is performed on this uncalibrated MC sample and the fitted timing models can be compared to the ground truth timing models that were used to uncalibrate.

 The residual of interest to evaluate the accuracy of the timing model for PMT $i$ is given by

 for charge $q_i$ where $\tau_i^\mathrm{truth}$ is the MC truth timing model and $\tau_i^\mathrm{fit}$ is the fitted timing model from the calibration method.
 Each PMT will have a different distribution of charges.
 Thus, in order to get a distribution of \autoref{eq:weighted_time_walk_residual} over all PMTs, \num[group-separator={,}]{10000} samples of $q_i$ for each PMT are drawn from the corresponding PMT's charge histogram, from which the above residual is calculated and binned.
 Since reconstruction is invariant to a global PMT time offset, the distribution is centred by the median of the distribution.
 The results are shown in \autoref{fig:mc_time_walk_residuals}.